dhutapratama/docs/requests.md

 <a name="old-input"></a>
 ### Old Input

-Laravel allows you to keep input from one request during the next request.
+Lets allows you to keep input from one request during the next request.
 This feature is particularly useful for re-populating forms after detecting validation errors.
-However, if you are using Laravel's included [validation features](/docs/{{version}}/validation), it is possible that you will not need to manually use these session input flashing methods directly, as some of Laravel's built-in validation facilities will call them automatically.
+However, if you are using Lets's included [validation features](/docs/{{version}}/validation), it is possible that you will not need to manually use these session input flashing methods directly, as some of Lets's built-in validation facilities will call them automatically.

 <a name="flashing-input-to-the-session"></a>
 #### Flashing Input To The Session